DelfsEngineering/FM-HAM/README.md

 etc

+#### Concepts

-Using a custom function in FM, we can check the boolean value of any of these keys before running the script.
+Using a custom function in FM, we can check the boolean, or mumeric aggrigate value of any of these keys before running a script.

-I think that CF should just return a boolean value, errors should be raised manually, but another CF could easily be written to raise a generic “insufficient privileges” error code.
+I think that CF should just return a boolean value or a number, errors should be raised manually, but another CF could easily be written to raise a generic “insufficient privileges” error code.

 ++How to configure that CF to work with any user table??++

+#### Special Keys
+`inherit` - array will include the listed group names privs in the specified order

 The permission object is based on groups with predefined attributes {